 I love New York.
 And I love being a tourist in New York City.
 After all, there are loads of things to do and places to see that you know from TV and movies or have read about… so take your time to explore them all.
 But be careful not to waste time and money.

 I have already talked about my Top 5 Things to do in New York City a few weeks back, so this time I want to share the other side of the coin.
 Things that are not worth spending any money on.

-Obviously this is my personal opinion and might not reflect yours in the slightest, but this does not stop me from sharing my thoughts, to help you prepare for NYC … for a New York trip to remember.
+Obviously this is my personal opinion and might not reflect yours in the slightest, but this won’t stop me from sharing my thoughts, to help you prepare for NYC … for a New York trip to remember.

 Our first trip to New York was our honeymoon.
 Needless to say it was all meant to be extra special and romantic.

 We had an amazing time and made memories to last a life time.